 Washashore to enjoy Offshore.
 Offshore Ale Company is the only brew-pub on-Island, serving award winning small batch craft beer year round since 1997.
 The brewery offers several varieties from crisp and malty to bold and hoppy, amidst a casual “boathouse-style atmosphere.”
 Housed in the iconic City Ale and Oyster building (the business’ original name that still decorates the front of the building today), Offshore Ale is located at the corner of Kennebec and Healy avenues in Oak Bluffs.
 The brew pub has become well-known among locals and visitors alike, a popular gathering place that also offers wood-fired pizza, local seafood, and a genuine commitment to community.

 Savor the Flavors of Fall.
-In the month of October, the Martha’s Vineyard Chamber of Commerce will be celebrating the rich food offerings across the Island with a series of unique culinary happenings, including the annual Martha’s Vineyard Food and Wine Festival which will be reimagined this year, but still just as delicious.
-Consider visiting us in October to get a full taste of what the Island has to offer!
+Look out for food and beverage focused events in the fall including the Martha's Vineyard Oyster Festival and the Martha's Vineyard Food and Wine Festival.
+Consider visiting us in October to get a full taste of what the Island's culinary scene has to offer!

 Visit Martha's Vineyard